galikechichian/ascii-art/README.md

 # ascii-art
-This is a command line ascii art game written in C :)
+This is a command line tool, so make sure to compile and run **asciidraw.c** to start creating.

 ### Possible commands:
 ```